broadinstitute/firecloud-ui/automation/README.md

 * The test should cleanup after itself.
 * Keep in mind that this test will be required to pass for every subsequent build.
 If the test is flaky, investigate and fix the flakiness before merging.
 * New tests should be kept under 5 minutes.

+For more documentation on writing and running tests, see the [Confluence page](https://broadinstitute.atlassian.net/wiki/spaces/GAWB/pages/116428999/Creating+and+running+Automated+Tests).